Richard Ojeda

 Richard Neece Ojeda II (/oʊˈdʒɛdə/ oh-JED-ə; born October 25, 1970) is an American politician and retired United States Army major who served in the West Virginia Senate representing the 7th district from January 2017 until January 2019.
 A member of the Democratic Party, he ran a brief campaign for President of the United States in the 2020 election.

 Raised in Logan, West Virginia, Ojeda graduated from West Virginia State University and Webster University.
 He initially joined the United States Army as an enlisted soldier and went through officer training after finishing college.
 During his 25 years in the military, Ojeda earned two Bronze Star Medals and rose to the rank of major.
+He served two tours of duty in Iraq and spent over fifteen years during his service at Fort Bragg near Fayetteville, North Carolina.
 After retiring, he initially worked as a Junior Reserve Officers' Training Corps teacher before running for office.

 Ojeda was elected to the West Virginia Senate in 2016.
 He received national attention during his 2018 campaign for the United States House of Representatives, when he became a vocal supporter of the 2018 teachers' strike and advocated for the legalization of cannabis in West Virginia.
 In November 2018, Ojeda announced his candidacy for president in the 2020 election, but he dropped out in January 2019 when his campaign failed to gain traction.
 In January 2020, Ojeda announced he would instead challenge incumbent U.S. Senator Shelley Moore Capito in the 2020 election, but he failed to secure the Democratic nomination in the primary.
-He has since moved to North Carolina announced a run for North Carolina's 9th congressional district in the 2026 election.
+He has since moved back to North Carolina, and won the Democratic primary for North Carolina's 9th congressional district in the 2026 election in March 2026.

 Early life and education

 Ojeda was born in Rochester, Minnesota, the son of Florena (Pansera) and Richard N. Ojeda.
 He was born into a Democratic family and he registered as a Democrat.
 He remarked that "back when I was in high school, being a Republican was like cursing".
-Ojeda's paternal grandfather, Senon H. Ojeda, was an immigrant from the Mexican state of Jalisco who came to West Virginia during the coal boom to try and make a living, and later gained citizenship.
+Ojeda's paternal grandfather, Senon H. Ojeda, was an immigrant from the Mexican state of Jalisco who came to West Virginia during the coal boom to try to make a living, and later gained citizenship.
 One of Ojeda's grandparents died in a mining accident after fighting in World War II.
 Ojeda's father was born in the United States, but moved to Mexico and lived there until the age of eight.
 Ojeda's father worked as a nurse anaesthetist.
 Ojeda also has Italian ancestry.

 Ojeda graduated from Logan High School in 1988.
 He earned a bachelor's degree in General Education from West Virginia State University and a master's degree in Business and Organizational Security from Webster University.